Call For Competition

 After acceptance of the competitor's technical description, one member of the competing team is required to register to the IPIN conference, specifying that the registration is linked to a competition track.
 Full registration to the conference covers participation in the competition process (allocated time, support and space) and the submission of a paper describing the system.

 Competitors are required to make an oral presentation of their system during a dedicated session at the IPIN conference.
 Additionally, competitor teams are invited, but not required, to submit a paper to the conference.
 The paper will follow the same peer review and publishing process as all the other papers submitted to IPIN.
-If the paper is work-in-progress, competitors can benefit from relaxed deadline as specified below.
+After conference, competitors who are authors of an accepted paper describing a competing system will be allowed a short time to update it.

 Competitors who wish to test their system, but do not want to be included in the public rankings and compared with other competitors, can ask for that special condition in advance to the chairs of the relevant track.